-A fine dark line seen in H-alpha light in the low chromosphere of the Sun.
+A fibril is a fine dark line seen in H-alpha light in the low chromosphere of the Sun.
 Fibrils form whirls near strong sunspots and plages or in filament channels.
 They connect spots and plages of opposite polarities, running along magnetic field lines, and surround large, mature spots in a radial pattern.
 Individually, they are about 10,000 km long and last for 10 to 20 minutes.

 Related category SOLAR TOPICS

 Home • About • Copyright © The Worlds of David Darling • Encyclopedia of Alternative Energy • Contact